themichaelbender/demos/presentations/Altaro-Azure-Certification/Readme.md

 # Resource Document for Azure Certification Webinar w/ Altaro Software
-## This is a list of resource you may find helpful in your Azure Certification journey.
+## This is a list of resources for your Azure Certification journey.
 Some of the resources were covered in the webinar, while others were not.

 ### Certification Information: